Camera speed enforcement within Lancashire falls into three categories; which use different equipment to detect the speed of motorists.

 The most recent type of enforcement added to Lancashire is Average Speed.

-Following a review of roads in Lancashire and collision related casualties eight routes have been installed with average speed camera systems (find out more here).
+Following a review of roads in Lancashire and collision related casualties eight routes have been installed with average speed camera systems (find out more in our FAQ section).

 Average speed camera systems work using automatic number plate recognition and a set of cameras over a planned length of road.
 In Lancashire this ranges from 0.5 miles to 8 miles long.
 The cameras recognise number plates at set points along the routes; the system will calculate vehicle speed based on the time taken to travel between the points of a known distance.
 Infrared technology means images are clearer in low light and in the dark.